Panathenaic Stadium

 The Panathenaic Stadium was made entirely of white marble in 144 AD.
 In the nineteenth century, it was dug up and rebuilt.
 It hosted the first contemporary Olympics in 1896.

+The first stadium, originally built in 330 BC for the Panathenaic Games, was constructed out of wood.
 Dedicated to Athena, goddess of wisdom and war, the Panathenaic Games was a popular event that took place once every four years, in which the inhabitants of Athens organized a religious festival with a sports competition and other cultural events.
-The Athenians also celebrated the Lesser Panathenaic festival once a year which were shorter and included less games and ceremonies.
 The Games counted with equestrian, athletics, combat competitions, as well as chariot racing and music and dance contests.

 Schedule